dotnet/docs-aspire/docs/whats-new/preview-4.md

 ## Databases and Entity Framework improvements

 In addition to new APIs, the .NET Aspire preview 4 release includes several improvements to the Entity Framework components.
-These improvements are designed to make it easier to configure and use Entity Framework in .NET Aspire applications.
+These improvements are designed to make it easier to configure and use Entity Framework in .NET Aspire projects.

 ### More database management tools